 In the context of the present reading, two questions arise: (1) did Eliade’s early support for the Iron Guard influence his subsequent scholarship, and (2) what are the implications for Buddhism, if any?

 With respect to the first question, I see no taint of fascism whatsoever in Eliade’s later scholarly writings, including the present reading, unless one is prepared to consider a comprehensive interest in traditional spirituality itself as fascist, but I would suggest that the latter view is essentially Marxist and secularist.
 Like Heidegger, Eliade never really addressed his early preoccupations.
 Given the complete absence of any fascist taint in his later writings, I would like to believe that he matured beyond his youthful involvement with the Iron Guard.
-With respect to the second question, it is worth nothing that the Iron Guard was not Buddhist but Christian.
+With respect to the second question, it is worth noting that the Iron Guard was not Buddhist but Christian.
 The Tibetan Government in Exile has of course been accused of advocating a return to feudal theocracy by the People’s Republic of China (PRC).
 Even if we were to accept this improbable view, this refers only to the political organization of Buddhism in Tibet, and has no necessary implications for Buddhism as such, considered from a non-nationalist point of view.
 The Dalai Lama himself has repeatedly declared that he is a Marxist.
 He actually joined the Chinese Communist Party in the 1950s, and continues to profess personal admiration for Mao, so it is difficult to argue that he is a fascist, although it is certainly possible that some ultra-traditionalist Tibetan groups, not all of which support the Dalai Lama, are.
 More important is the fundamental question: What are the political implications of the philosophy of the Buddha?
 Although some might prefer to avoid this topic, the fact is that the Buddha, who was born to rule, did take a political line and this is clearly and explicitly documented in the Pali Canon.
 I have alluded to this in my ten talks on the Pali Canon that I presented at the Buddha Center last year.
 Surely this is the proper basis for any discussion of Buddhist politics, so let us look at the sources in greater detail.

 In the Great Discourse on Origination (Mahanidana Sutta), the Buddha applies the doctrine of dependent origination to the problem of human violence and civil discord, and blames the root cause of human strife on the “guarding of possessions,” which he says is the root, cause, origin, and condition of evil, unskilled states.
 Although the Buddha did not explicitly oppose the ownership of private property in civil society, it was explicitly forbidden within the sangha, in which all property was held in common.
 The monks were only allowed to own a few simple personal possessions, and were not allowed even to touch money or engage in trade.